Skip to content

 Quantum Computing

-Quantum computing remains among the most concentrated advanced technology domains alongside agricultural technology and semiconductors, with the top four firms holding 28.4% of patents in 2025 (through September), down from 76.9% in 2003.
-It is one of the few domains where early entrants (1990s cohort) patent faster than later entrants, a pattern consistent with high hardware IP barriers to entry.
+Quantum computing remains among the most concentrated advanced technology domains alongside agricultural technology and semiconductors, with the top four firms holding 28.4% of patents in 2025 (through September), down from 76.9% in 2003 — a pattern consistent with high hardware IP barriers to entry.

 Semiconductors